-- Most transformations and actions can work on arbitrary element data types (i.e., not only on key-value pairs). - Some transformations work only on key-value pairs, namely groupByKey(), reduceByKey(), combineByKey(), aggregateByKey(). - These are transformations (return a RDD, are evaluated lazily) but include a shuffle-and-sort-by-key phase (as in MapReduce) → a non-local dependence pattern - Also some actions work only on key-value pairs, e.g. countByKey
+- Most transformations and actions can work on arbitrary element data types (i.e., not only on key-value pairs). - Some transformations work only on key-value pairs, namely groupByKey(), reduceByKey(), combineByKey(), aggregateByKey(). - These are transformations (return a RDD, are evaluated lazily) but include a shuffle-and-sort-by-key phase (as in MapReduce) → a non-local dependence pattern - The implementation uses internally a combiner. - Also some actions work only on key-value pairs, e.g. countByKey